VBE | SDVBE

 • Who authorized NaVOBA to certify my business?

-NaVOBA’s Certified VBE® and Certified SDVBE® credentials are offered in response to the need expressed by NaVOBA’s Corporate Allies.
+NaVOBA’s Certified Veteran's Business Enterprise® and Certified Service-Disabled Veteran's Business Enterprise® credentials are offered in response to the need expressed by NaVOBA’s Corporate Allies.

 • Why do I have to get certified?

 You don’t need to.
-This certification serves as a marketing tool for businesses looking to work with corporations that seek Certified VBEs® and Certified SDVBEs®.
+This certification serves as a marketing tool for businesses looking to work with corporations that seek Certified Veteran's Business Enterprises® and Certified Service-Disabled Veteran's Business Enterprises®.
 If your customer matrix does not include these firms, it may not be the best fit for your business, and you can consider whether the investment aligns with your goals.

 • Why do I have to pay to get certified?